cptlab/cptlab.github.io/depREADME.txt

 git commit -m "Describe update here" git push origin main

+Or if changes are made on Github you must: git pull origin main

+If there are changes on both sides they have to be resolved.

 All apps are run from the apps directory, they are linked to via tools.html

 Note: I removed the DNS records pointing to Gituhub pages IP's 	185.199.108.153, (109, 110, 110) from the A record and removed the CNAME file from githup pages.